alicht/heroku-deployment/passport2.md

 Authentication is for identifying users and provide different access rights and content depending on their id.
 In most cases the application provides a login form with certain credentials to verify a user.

-## Add a user

-# User model
+## First we need to create a User model

 The first thing we'll do is set up a user model to store user account info.
 We'll create a new migration to create the users table.
 We will be using passport so we need to have a `username` and `password_digest` column, and we'll add `email` as well.

 ![screen shot 2018-01-02 at 1 23 29 am](https://user-images.githubusercontent.com/6153182/34475687-97902b32-ef5b-11e7-9433-371a530fad71.png)